 The Filmmaking specialization allows students to get hands-on experience in the various creative areas of the production process (screenwriting, directing, editing, cinematography, production), and produce a collaborative thesis project.

 In both specializations, students develop thesis projects (academic and creative) through consultation sessions with assigned advisers.

 Strength of program

 They regularly organize conferences, workshops, and screenings on a wide array of topical phenomena in past and contemporary film culture.
 Students play an important role in initiating and organizing these events.
 The department has brought to life and operates a unique research group on Hungarian film history and has a major share in publications in this field.
 Faculty members act as editors of different film journals serve as members of the jury for film festivals and film boards.
 Our filmmaking courses are taught by acknowledged professionals of the film industry.
-The department cooperates with different international film organizations and has an Erasmus+ cooperation contract with about a dozen institutions all over Europe.
+The department cooperates with different international film organizations and has Erasmus+ cooperation contracts with about a dozen institutions all over Europe.

 In the department, students are admitted either to a Filmmaking Specialization or to a Film Theory Specialization.
-In both students are assigned a departmental tutor, who oversees the creative of academic project they produce throughout the four semesters.
+In both students are assigned a departmental tutor, who oversees the creative or academic project they produce throughout the four semesters.